-Know your competition
+Know your competition.

-Know your customers
+Know your customers.

-You can’t run a successful company without knowing who your customers are.
-You already know this, but are you aware that your customers’ needs and expectations can change over time?
-Lower prices, new products or services, and more flexible service can all influence buying behavior, so always keep track of the things that matter most to your customers.
+You cannot run a successful small business without knowing your customers.
+Of course, you already know this, but are you aware that your customers’ needs and expectations can change over time?
+For example, lower prices, new products or services, and more flexible service can influence buying behavior, so always keep track of what matters most to your customers.

-You can do this by watching sales trends, testing special offers, implementing pricing strategies, and engaging with your customers online through your company’s social media efforts.

-Don’t be afraid to ask your customers questions about their needs and expectations.
+You can do this by watching sales trends, testing special offers, implementing pricing strategies, and engaging with your customers online through your business’s social media efforts.
+Do not be afraid to ask your customers questions about their needs and expectations.
 They see this as a positive because their answers may be used to improve a brand they are already passionate about and trust – yours.

-You can’t pick up a business or marketing book that doesn’t have a chapter dedicated to planning.
-Many of the same business planning strategies that the large corporations use can also benefit small businesses like yours.
+You cannot pick up a business or marketing book with no chapter dedicated to strategic planning.
+Many of the same business planning strategies that large corporations use can benefit small businesses like yours.
 In addition to setting monthly and quarterly sales goals, keep abreast of developments in your field and follow consumer trends.